SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - TITLE
 - This is when server applications receive network requests...
   - Directly from the browser...
-  - And then respond with HTML
+  - And then respond with HTML markup for a page
-- This is valuable, because the server can interact with a database...
+- This is valuable, because -- like I said before --
+  - the server can interact with a database...
   - To provide dynamic content to the user
 - Server to server requests are typically faster
 - And things like secrets can stay secret on the sever
 - Now each of the patterns we discuss will have a status at the end...
   - To give you an idea of where that pattern stands in modern front-end development
+- The server-side rendering pattern is "Solid", which means...
-- "Solid" means that you could build your business on their pattern without worrying
+  - that you could build your business on their pattern without worrying
 - As we will see, other patterns inspire much less confidence...
 -->